 Graduating seniors who will attend college for less than a full year and graduate, will have their Direct Subsidized and Unsubsidized Loans prorated based upon the number of enrolled units at CSUSB during the year.

-Students seeking certificates, excluding Credential, must be admitted to a program that is a minimum of one academic year in length to be eligible for Direct Subsidized and Unsubsidized Loans.
-Students in programs that are shorter than an academic year in length are not eligible for financial aid.
+Students must be admitted to a program that is a minimum of one academic year in length to be eligible for Direct Subsidized and Unsubsidized Loans.
+Students in programs that are shorter than an academic year in length (except teaching credentials) are not eligible for financial aid.

 Repayment of Loans

-After you graduate, leave school, or drop below half-time enrollment, you have a 6-month grace period before your loans enter into active repayment.
-The repayment period for Stafford Loans varies from 10 to 25 years.
+After a borrower graduates, leaves school, or drops below half-time enrollment, he/she has a 6-month grace period before his/her loans enter into active repayment.
+The repayment period for Direct Loans varies from 10 to 25 years.

-When it comes time to repay your loan, you can choose a Repayment Plan that is best suited to your financial situation.
+When it comes time to repay his/her loan, the borrower can choose a Repayment Plan that is best suited to his/her financial situation.

-Additionally, all students who are departing from the University and have borrowed loan funds are required to complete an Exit Counseling.
-Students who are identified of the above criteria, the Office of Financial Aid and Scholarships will have a hold on graduation certificates and official transcripts until the office receives electronic verification that the borrower has completed an Exit Counseling Session.
+Additionally, all students who are departing from the University and have borrowed loan funds are required to complete an on-line Exit Counseling Workshop .
+The Office of Financial Aid and Scholarships will place a hold on a borrower's graduation certificates and official transcripts until the office receives electronic verification that the borrower has completed an on-line Exit Counseling Workshop.

 Managing your Loans

-It is important that borrowers keep track of their student loans and how much has been borrowed at CSU San Bernardino and other institutions he/she may have attended.
-The amount a student borrows as an investment in his/her education and can quickly add up.
-Borrowers may access their student loan history and their servicer’s contact information through the National Student Loan Data System (NSLDS) website.
+It is important that borrowers keep track of their student loans and how much he/she has borrowed at CSU, San Bernardino and other institutions he/she may have attended.
+The amount a student borrows as an investment in his/her education that can quickly add up.
+Borrowers may access their student loan history and their loan servicer’s contact information through the National Student Loan Data System (NSLDS) website.

-The Direct Loans a student borrows are maintained by a third party loan servicer on behalf of the Department of Education.
-A loan servicer is a company or organization that handles the billing and other services on student loans.
-The majority of the loan servicers for the Department of Education have web portals that allow borrowers to access and maintain their current information, make payments, and communicate directly with them.
-It is important that a borrower knows who their loan servicer is.
-A borrower can locate a listing of all loan servicers via the the Federal Student Aid site.
+The Direct Loans a student borrows is maintained by a third party loan servicer on behalf of the Department of Education.
+A loan servicer is a company or organization that handles the billing and other student loan services.
+The majority of the loan servicers for the Department of Education have web portals that allow a borrower to access and maintain current information, make payments, and communicate directly with the servicer.
+It is important that a borrower knows who his/her loan servicer is.
+A borrower may locate a listing of all loan servicers via the Federal Student Aid site.